-The designated area is located beyond the limits of national jurisdiction of the coastal states in the OSPAR Maritime Area.
+The area was initially designed to be located beyond the limits of national jurisdiction of the coastal states in the OSPAR Maritime Area.

-On 11 May 2009 the Portuguese Republic submitted to the Commission on the Limits of the Continental Shelf (UN CLCS), information on the limits of the Portuguese continental shelf beyond 200 nautical miles from the baselines from which the breadth of the territorial sea is measured, in accordance with Article 76, paragraph 8, of the Convention of the Law of the Sea.
-These claims submitted by Portugal - if approved by the UN CLCS - would encompass the seabed in the area of the Antialtair Seamount MPA.
+However, on 11 May 2009 the Portuguese Republic submitted to the Commission on the Limits of the Continental Shelf (UN CLCS), information on the limits of the Portuguese continental shelf beyond 200 nautical miles from the baselines from which the breadth of the territorial sea is measured, in accordance with Article 76, paragraph 8 of the Convention of the Law of the Sea.
+These claims submitted by Portugal - if approved by the UN CLCS - will encompass the seabed in the area of the Altair Seamount MPA.

-The water column in the area of Antialtair Seamount MPA is located beyond the limits of national jurisdiction of the coastal states in the OSPAR Maritime Area.
-The international legal regime that is applicable to this area is comprised of, inter alia, the UNCLOS, the Convention on Biological Diversity, the OSPAR Convention and other rules of international law.
+The water column in the area of Altair Seamount MPA is located beyond the limits of national jurisdiction of the coastal states in the OSPAR Maritime Area.
+The international legal regime that is applicable to this area site is comprised of, inter alia, the UNCLOS, the Convention on Biological Diversity, the OSPAR Convention and other rules of international law.
 This regime contains, among other things, rights and obligations for states on the utilization, protection and preservation of the marine environment and the utilization and conservation of marine living resources and biodiversity as well as specifications of the competence of relevant international organizations.